lmo272/instacart/README.md

 What products the users are more likely to buy?

+Recommendation system (Classification tesk) do it at user level user item pair (aggregate time series)
+Fine tune the model

 ## Evalation criteria
 1. Business problem to machine learning problem​
 2. Explorative data analysis for generating features​